 Hupp’s Hill played a significant role throughout the Cedar Creek operation.
 Jubal Early’s entire force showed itself here on 13 October in an effort to draw the Federals into battle from their positions north of Cedar Creek.
 Union positions across Cedar Creek were fired on by Confederate artillery.
 The Federal First Division, VIII Corps attacked across Cedar Creek and a sharp fight ensued.
 The Federal brigade commander was killed and his forces lost over 200 men.
 Conner’s Brigade of Kershaw’s Confederate Division lost nearly 180 men and Brigadier General James Conner was seriously wounded.
-This engagement took place mostly between Cedar Creek and the Signal Knob Restaurant on US 11.
+This engagement took place mostly between Cedar Creek and the Ramada Inn on US 11.

 Early withdrew to Fisher’s Hill the night of 13 October but each day thereafter he sent out a brigade to Hupp’s Hill to observe Federal activities.
 General John B. Gordon came to Hupp’s Hill on 17 October in order to begin planning for an attack.
 He ruled out an attack down the Pike because of the evident frontal strength of the Federal positions.